 Introducing digital NSW parks passes

-From 20 April 2021, visitors can buy a digital pass for annual entry to NSW national parks.
+Visitors can now buy a digital pass for annual entry to NSW national parks.
 The new, user-friendly digital annual passes mean no more waiting for a sticker to display on your vehicle - you can start using your pass straight away.

 What is the digital NSW parks pass?

-From 20 April 2021, all full-price, discount and concession annual passes for entry to NSW national parks will be digital passes linked to your vehicle.
+From 20 April 2021, all new or renewed full-price, discount and concession annual passes for entry to NSW national parks will be digital passes linked to your vehicle.

 The new, user-friendly digital parks passes mean: